Marseillaise: France's national an-thum

 Yet each bows in great awe

-When it meets Murphy's Law
+When it meets Murphy's Law—

 Still the ruler of earthly routine!

-Loathed to add or subtract as a teen ...
+Could not add or subtract as a teen ...

-So she fell with both arms
+So she grabbed with both arms

-For Technology's charms
+At Technology's charms

 And begat the computing machine!

-Hid beyond focal length
+Kept beyond focal length,

 Where he read but a tenth

-Of the words ... so he ad-libbed the scenes!
+Of the words—he ad-libbed from the scenes!

-A nearsighted cleric from Queens (*)
+81. Once a nearsighted cleric from Queens (*)

-Fearing scandal released
+Who feared scandal released

 If absolved by a priest